Your Tax Year End checklist for 2025/26

 Solutions to mitigate CGT hikes

-Capital Gains Tax UK rates increased this tax year, from 10% to 18% for lower rate taxpayers, and from 20% to 24% for higher and additional rate taxpayers.
+Capital Gains Tax UK rates increased last tax year, from 10% to 18% for lower rate taxpayers, and from 20% to 24% for higher and additional rate taxpayers.
 The rates for residential property remain at 18% and 24% respectively.

 Each UK adult continues to benefit from an annual CGT exemption of £3,000.
 Beyond utilising your CGT exemption and your partner’s, you could work with an expert wealth adviser to examine whether Offshore Bonds offer a solution that is suitable for your individual circumstances.